interesthing/ionic-app/README.md

 ## Description

-Interesthing is a mobile app implemented with [Angular][angular] on [Ionic][ionic] developped during the DevMob course at HEIG-VD given by [Mathias Oberson][mathias].
-The app looks like a new Google Maps.
-The goal of this app is to show some points of interest in every town in Switzerland (or in the world) like a graffiti (art), a funny place, a WTF?! element, a beautiful spot or even a shortcut.
+Interesthing is a mobile app implemented with [Angular][angular] on [Ionic][ionic].
+It has been developped during the DevMob course at HEIG-VD given by [Mathias Oberson][mathias].
+The app is kind of a new Google Maps based on users' favorites.
+The goal of the app is to show numerous points of interest in every town of Switzerland (or the world) such as graffiti (art), funny places, WTF?! elements, beautiful spots or even shortcuts.

-The app is linked to [Interesthing API][api] (API REST) developped during ArchiOWeb given by [Simon Oulevay][simon].
+The app is linked to [Interesthing API][api] (API REST) developped during ArchiOWeb course given by [Simon Oulevay][simon].

 ## Requirements